orchestracities/documentation/docs/architecture.md

 empowers different users to have access to different city data spaces with the same account.

-The open source solution adopted for the Identity and Access Management is [Keycloak](https://www.keycloak.org/), the market-leading open source identity and access management solution developed by RedHat.

-The adopted open source solution for API Management is [gravitee.io](https://gravitee.io/).
-To apply access control to APIs, Gravitee offers a flexible plugin mechanism to implement access control policies.

 ![Security Flow](rsrc/overview/security.png "Security Flow")

 The process works as follow: